-Skilled audio engineer with a passion for bringing projects from conception to reality.
-4 years of extensive background in recording and mixing for both post-production and music.
-I have work with artist such as SZA, Trey Songz, Dave East, 070 Shake, and many more.
+Professional audio engineer with a passion for bringing projects from conception to reality.
+I have 4 years of extensive experience in recording and mixing for both post-production and music.
+I have worked with artist such as SZA, Trey Songz, Dave East, 070 Shake, and many more.

 I am looking to work in all areas of the audio world.
 Being able to record, mix, and master a project from top to bottom and bring an artists vision to life is my passion.
 I have a full array of both analog and digital processing units that can deliver the cleanest richest audio experience for any listener.

-I have 5 years working in audio and have spent the past 2 and a half years working at Engine Room Audio one of New York's top studios.
+I have 5 years experience in audio and have spent 2 and a half years working at Engine Room Audio one of New York's top studios.
 I can work with almost any budget an indie musician may have and hope to build a solid relationship with anyone who works with me.

 Interview with Mando Mixes